pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This RPC is called by kubelet when a Pod that wants to use the specified resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.
+ResourceClaim.meta.Namespace, ResourceClaim.meta.UID, ResourceClaim.Name, ResourceClaim.meta.Namespace and ResourceClaimStatus.AllocationResult should be passed to the Plugin as parameters to identify the claim and perform resource preparation.

+ResourceClaim parameters(namespace, UUID, name) are useful for debugging and enable the resource driver to retrieve the full ResourceClaim object, should that ever be needed (normally it shouldn't).

-The Plugin SHALL return device name and kind for allocated device[s].
+The Plugin SHALL return fully qualified device name[s].

 The Plugin SHALL ensure that there are json file[s] in CDI format for the allocated resource.
 These files SHALL be used by runtime to